lf-lang/rfcs/text/0002-rfc-process.md

 proposed process will not fit exactly our needs and can be modified in future RFCs.

-In order to be light-weight, the proposed process only considers the design of a feature and does not require an implementation.
+In order to be lightweight, the proposed process only considers the design of a feature and does not require an implementation.
 This allows to focus on the high-level implications of a proposal as part of the RFC process, while the implementation details can be discussed in specific PRs in the code